+- 7.1 The Governing Body's statutory responsibility for safeguarding the welfare of children goes beyond simply child protection.
+The duty is to ensure that safeguarding permeates all activity and functions.
+This policy therefore complements and supports a range of other policies, for instance:

 - Pupil Behaviour Policy

+- Staff Code of Conduct ("Guidance for Safer working practice")

 - Racist incidents

 - Anti-Bullying (including Cyberbullying)

 - Physical Interventions/Restraint (DfE Guidances "Use of Reasonable Force" and "Screening, searching and confiscation")

+- Special Educational Needs and Disability

 - Trips and visits

 - Work experience and extended work placements

+- First aid and the administration of medicines

+- Health and Safety

 - Relationships Education, Relationships and Sex Education and Health Education Site Security

-- Extended school activities

 - Toileting/Intimate care

+- Online safety